mcw logo

 PARTIAL LIST OF RECOMMENDATIONS:

-Propose Public-Private Partnerships (PPP): Leverage the benefits of a thriving micro cargo industry for NYC through PPPs to optimize collective advantages and operational efficacy.
+Propose Public-Private Partnerships (PPP) — To leverage the thriving micro cargo industry for NYC, optimizing benefits and operational efficiency.

-Immediately Persue Public Funding: Seek investment through the MTA and Central Business District Tolling Program revenues, alongside federal funds, to support infrastructure and innovation.
+Immediately Pursue Public Funding through the MTA, Central Business District Tolling Program — Also federal funds to support infrastructure and innovation.

-Establish Industry Standards: Differentiate from regulations by adopting international benchmarks such as the UK's and automotive SAE standards, ensuring quality and safety.
+Establish Industry Standards —Start with adopting international benchmarks, like the UK's and automotive SAE standards, to ensure quality and safety.

-Identify Industry Champions: Emulate Bloomberg's Citibike success by finding influential advocates and forming alliances with local businesses and community groups.
+Identify Industry Champions — Emulate Bloomberg's Citibike success, forming alliances with local businesses and community groups.

-Identify Expert Groups: Collaborate with stakeholders to educate, develop policy statements, and frame effective solutions to industry challenges.
+Identify Expert Groups — Collaborate with stakeholders, educate, develop policy statements, and frame effective industry solutions.

-Develop a Logistics Plan: Create a comprehensive plan to facilitate diverse operators, implement a hub and spoke system, and integrate the Blue Highway network.
+Develop a Logistics Plan — With diverse operators, implement a hub and spoke system, and integrate the Blue Highway network.

-Target Infrastructure Development: Construct a network of logistical hubs, set standards for infrastructure, and possibly develop a unified application for industry use.
+Target Infrastructure Development — Construct a network of logistical hubs, set infrastructure standards, and possibly develop a unified industry application.

-Cultivate Proactive Narratives: Craft and disseminate positive narratives that highlight the benefits of micro cargo, and proactively address potential criticisms.
+Cultivate Proactive Narratives — Highlight the benefits of micro cargo and address potential criticisms effectively.

-10.18.23 @ noon.
-Roundtable examined the economic impact of a robust micro cargo sector on NYC including cost savings, environmental gains from reduced truck traffic, improved quality of life, and revitalized demand for currently vacant office spaces.
-It is incontrovertable that the city and state have much to gain from a robust micro cargo industry.
+10.18.23 @ noon (completed).
+This roundtable focused on the economic benefits of NYC's micro cargo sector, highlighting cost savings, decreased truck traffic, enhanced quality of life, and revitalized demand for vacant office spaces.
+Clearly, both the city and state stand to gain significantly from this burgeoning industry.

 THE EXPERTS: